All Templates

 Multiple Choice

-Which types of devices did you purchase in the last 12 months?
+Which of the following types of devices did you purchase in the past 12 months?
 Select all that apply.

 • Smartphone